 coverageHeight Numeric scalar.
 The height of the coverage region of the track.
-Can either be a value between 0 and 1 in which case it is taken as a relative height, or a positive value greater 1 in which case it is interpreted as pixels. fill Integer or character scalar.
+Can either be a value between 0 and 1 in which case it is taken as a relative height, or a positive value greater 1 in which case it is interpreted as pixels.
+Integer or character scalar.
 The default fill color of all plot elements. fill.coverage Integer or character scalar.
-The fill color for the coverage profile.
-Integer or character scalar.
-The fill color for the read icons. fill.reads fontface.mismatch Integer scalar.
+The fill color for the coverage profile. fill.reads Integer or character scalar.
+The fill color for the read icons. fontface.mismatch Integer scalar.
 The font face for mismatch bases.
 Integer or character scalar.
-The default type of all line elements. ltγ lty.coverage Integer or character scalar.
+The default type of all line elements.
+Integer or character scalar.
 The line type of the coverage profile.
+Ity.coverage Integer or character scalar.
+The type of the line that is bridging the gap regions lty.gap in gapped alignments.
 Integer or character scalar.
-The type of the line that is bridging the gap regions lty.gap in gapped alignments. lty.mates Integer or character scalar.
-The type of the line that is connecting two paired reads. lty.mismatch Integer or character scalar.
-The box line type around mismatch bases. lty.reads Integer or character scalar.
-The box line type around mismatch reads. lwd Integer scalar.
-The default width of all line elements.
+The type of the line that is connecting two paired Ity.mates reads. lty.mismatch Integer or character scalar.
+The box line type around mismatch bases.
 Integer or character scalar.
+The box line type around mismatch reads.
+Ity.reads Integer scalar.
+The default width of all line elements. lwd Integer or character scalar.
 The line width of the coverage profile. lwd.coverage lwd.gap Integer scalar.
 The width of the line that is bridging the gap regions in gapped alignments. lwd.mates Integer scalar.
 The width of the line that is connecting two paired reads. lwd.mismatch Integer scalar.
 The box line width around mismatch bases. lwd.reads Integer scalar.
-The box line width around reads. lwd.sashimiMax Integer scalar.
-The maximal width of the line in sashimi plots. max.height Integer scalar.
+The box line width around reads.
+Integer scalar.
+The maximal width of the line in sashimi plots. lwd.sashimiMax max.height Integer scalar.
 The maximum height of an individual read in pixels.
 Can be used in combination with min.height to control the read and stacking appearance.
 Integer scalar.
 The minimum height of an individual read in pixels.
 Can be used min.height in combination with max.height to control the read and stacking appearance. minCoverageHeight Integer scalar.
 The minimum height of the coverage section.
 Uselful in combination with a relative setting of coverageHeight. minSashimi Integer scalar.
 The minimum height of the sashimi section.
-Uselful in combination with a relative setting of sashimiHeight. noLetters Logical scalar.
-Always plot colored boxes for mismatch bases regardles of the available space. sashimiHeight Integer scalar.
+Uselful in combination with a relative setting of sashimiHeight.
+Logical scalar.
+Always plot colored boxes for mismatch bases regardles of the noLetters available space. sashimiFilter GRanges object.
+Only junctions which overlap equally with sashimiFilter GRanges are shown.
+Default NULL, no filtering. sashimiFilterTolerance Integer scalar.
+Only used in combination with sashimiFilter.
+It allows to include junctions whose starts/ends are within specified distance from sashimiFilter GRanges.
+This is useful for cases where the aligner did not place the junction reads precisely.
+Default 0L, no tolerance. sashimiHeight Integer scalar.
 The height of the sashimi part of the track.
 Can either be a value between 0 and 1 in which case it is taken as a relative height, or a positive value greater 1 in which case it is interpreted as pixels. sashimiScore Integer scalar.
 The minimum number of reads supporting the junction. sashimiStrand Integer scalar.
-Only reads which have the specified strand are considered to count the junctions.
-Logical scalar.
-Add mismatch information, either as individual base letters or usshowMismatches ing color coded bars.
+Only reads which have the specified strand are considered to showMismatches Logical scalar.
+Add mismatch information, either as individual base letters or using color coded bars.
 This implies that the reference sequence has been provided, either to the class constructor or as part of the track list.
-Character vactor.
-The type of information to plot.
-For coverage a covertype age plot, potentially augmented by base mismatch information, for sashimi a sashimi plot, showing the juctions, and for pileup the pileups of the individual reads.
-Theese three can be combined.